andrewchambers/reasoncc/README.md

 ## Package manager

-I personally dislike nodejs and npm, and bs-platform, the reason/bucklescript build system uses it.
+I personally dislike nodejs and npm, however bs-platform, the reason/bucklescript build system uses it.
 To avoid using npm, I personally use the nix package manager and installed bs-platform via a nix package I made using node2nix.
 I will upstream this package later.